Codenomicon/defensics-contrib/external-instrumentation/README.markdown

 ## Client testing ##

 Fuzzing client software with network protocols has a specific set of challenges.
-The test harness described here runs on the client device and works with Defensics through its external instrumentation mechanism.
-Properly configured, the test harness allows for automated testing of client software with meaningful detection of errors.
+The client harness described here allows for automated testing of client software with meaningful detection of errors.
+It consists of two parts.
+The test harness is a Node.js script that runs on the client and listens for incoming commands.
+A Python script on the test machine, invoked from Defensics' external instrumentation, sends commands to the node.js script to drive the testing forward.

 ### Background ###